Textualize/rich/docs/source/markup.rst

     >>> print("foo\[bar]")
     foo[bar]

-The function :func:`~rich.markup.escape` will handle escape of text for you.
+The function :func:`~rich.markup.escape` will handle escaping of text for you.

 Rendering Markup
 ----------------